georgeKon/ForBackBench/README.md

 This scripts drops a database if exists, then creates and imports - use `./scripts/build.sh <folder> <size>` where 'folder' is the top level scenario name and 'size' is a data size defined in the data folder of that scenario.
 The database information is taken from the scenario config.ini file

 ### Query scripts (queryTrivialMapping.sh, queryLAVMapping.sh, and queryGAVMapping.sh)
 This is the main heavy lifter of the scripts, and runs a test of a query on each tool, 6 times.
 It is invoked inside run scripts using `./queryTrivialMapping.sh <folder> <query number> <size>`, where 'folder' is the top level scenario name, query number is self explanatory and 'size' is a data size defined in the data folder of that scenario.
-Below will be a guide to modifying this script to expand it to more tools.

 Most of these commands are automated using the Run scripts.